Expected Return Symmetries: Introduction

 To address these two issues, in this paper, we define the group of \textit{expected return symmetries} (ER symmetries), a relatively underexplored symmetry group that contains the environment symmetries of a Dec-POMDP as a subgroup.
 Since in most cases ER symmetries are a strict superset of the environment symmetries, using them as the symmetry group for OP enforces training time compatibility with a greater number of policies.

 We also introduce a scalable method for discovering approximate ER symmetries, which leverages gradient-based optimization to search for transformations that preserve expected returns across optimal policies.
 Furthermore, we show that ER symmetries better improve zero-shot coordination amongst independently trained agents than Dec-POMDP symmetries, while maintaining completely model-free assumptions.
-To summarize, our main contributions are: \begin{enumerate} \item We define the group of expected return symmetries and introduce novel algorithms for learning them. \item We demonstrate that, when combined with the OP learning rule, expected return symmetries are significantly more effective at preventing over-coordination than Dec-POMDP symmetries.
-Furthermore, we demonstrate that our method is applicable in settings where both off-belief learning \cite{hu2021off} and cognitive hierarchies \cite{cui2021k} fail. \item We empirically demonstrate that expected return symmetries can be used as a policy improvement operator at test time by using a \textit{symmetrizer}; an operator that maps any policy to a policy that is invariant with respect to a given set of symmetries (see Section \ref{sec:hanabi-experiments}). \item To the best of our knowledge, our method is the first symmetry-based method to improve zero-shot coordination without a priori/privileged environment information, such as of symmetries or dynamics. \end{enumerate}
+To summarize, our main contributions are:

+\begin{enumerate} \item We define the group of expected return symmetries and introduce novel algorithms for learning them. \item We demonstrate that, when combined with the OP learning rule, expected return symmetries are significantly more effective at preventing over-coordination than Dec-POMDP symmetries.
+Furthermore, we demonstrate that our method is applicable in settings where both off-belief learning \cite{hu2021off} and cognitive hierarchies \cite{cui2021k} fail. \item To the best of our knowledge, our method is the first symmetry-based method to improve zero-shot coordination without a priori/privileged environment information, such as of symmetries or dynamics. \end{enumerate}